n1k0/nicolas.perriault.net/pages/code/2016/from-osx-to-ubuntu.md

 ### File manager

-I couldn't spot any obvious feature difference between [Nautilus] and the [OSX Finder], but I mostly use their basic features anyway.
+I couldn't spot any obvious usability difference between [Nautilus] and the [OSX Finder], but I mostly use their basic features anyway.

 ![Nautilus in action](/static/code/2016/nautilus.png)